Brad Holland (artist)

-Brad Holland (born 1943) is an American artist.
+Bradford Wayne Holland (October 16, 1943 – March 27, 2025) was an American artist.
 His work has appeared in Time, Vanity Fair, The New Yorker, Playboy, Rolling Stone, The New York Times, and many other national and international publications.
 His paintings have been exhibited in museums around the world, including one-man exhibitions at the Musée des Beaux-Arts, Clermont-Ferrand, France and the Museum of American Illustration, New York City.

 Early life

 Born in Fremont, Ohio, Holland began sending drawings to Walt Disney and The Saturday Evening Post at the age of 15.
 At 17, after receiving a box of his drawings back from Disney with a Mickey Mouse masthead rejection letter as well as numerous rejection letters from The Saturday Evening Post, Holland traveled by bus to Chicago where he found odd jobs, including sweeping the floor of a tattoo parlor.
 At age 20 the artist was hired by Hallmark in Kansas City to illustrate books as a staff artist.
 Among the books he would illustrate for Hallmark was A Christmas Carol by Charles Dickens.
 In 1967 at age 23, Holland moved to New York City to pursue a career as a full-time freelance illustrator.